vuejs/vue/.github/PULL_REQUEST_TEMPLATE.md

 If adding a **new feature**, the PR's description includes:
 - [ ] A convincing reason for adding this feature (to avoid wasting your time, it's best to open a suggestion issue first and wait for approval before working on it)

-If fixing a **bug**, the PR's description includes:
-- [ ] The observed behavior
-- [ ] The expected behavior
-- [ ] The conditions required for it to appear
-- [ ] A _minimal_ reproduction of the bug (preferrably a live demo on JSFiddle, though an example project on GitHub is acceptable where that's not possible)

 **Other information:**